-- c) Wide Oversize load deliveries are prohibited on Orange Plank Road, West Catharpin Road, and Post Oak Road during prime school bus traffic between the hours of 6:10 a.m. -and 8:40 a.m. and 2:45 p.m. - and 4:30 p.m., or any amendment thereof due to inclement weather, during the Spotsylvania County Public Schools instructional year.
-"Wide LoadOversize Load" shall be defined as any load which extends beyond the painted lines on any public right of way either extending into the shoulder or across the center line or both.vehicle that requires a Hauling Permit from the Virginia Department of Motor Vehicles. - 9.
-The Applicant shall designate at least one public liaison and publicize a toll-free phone number and email address for communication with the liaison in the Free Lance Star biweekly-during construction.
+- 10. Oversize load deliveries are prohibited on Orange Plank Road, West Catharpin Road, and Post Oak Road during prime school bus traffic between the hours of 6:10 a.m. and 8:40 a.m. and 2:45 p.m. and 4:30 p.m., or any amendment thereof due to inclement weather, during the Spotsylvania County Public Schools instructional year.
+The Applicant shall designate at least one public liaison and publicize a toll-free phone number and email address for communication with the liaison during construction.
 At a minimum, the information shall be published on the Applicant's website and provided to the County's Public Information Officer ("PIO") for publication on the County's website and other social media.
 The liaison shall act as a point of contact between citizens and construction crews.
 The liaison shall be available in person and by phone during active construction hours and shall respond to any questions related to the Facility or Property.
 The liaison role shall commence prior to issuance of a land-disturbing permit and remain a minimum of six (6) months following issuance of the final Certificate of Occupancy for the Facility.
 The liaison shall prepare a monthly report detailing the complaint, complaint date, resolution, and resolution date.
-The report shall be provided to the Zoning Administrator on the first business day of each month throughout the construction period and an additional six (6) months following issuance of the final Certificate of Occupancy for the Facility. - 10.
+The report shall be provided to the Zoning Administrator on the first business day of each month throughout the construction period and an additional six (6) months following issuance of the final Certificate of Occupancy for the Facility. - 11.
 Advance notice shall be mailed by first class mail to properties within 1,000 feet of a pile driving location no less than seven (7) days prior to the start of such activities and shall include the estimated start date, estimated end date, and the liaison's contact information.
-The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator no less than seven (7) days prior to the start of such activities. - 11.
-The following noise-reducing practices shall be followed to reduce construction noise: - a) Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - b) Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; - c) Truck engine exhaust braking shall be limited to emergencies; and - d) The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 12.
-Construction staging areas, parking areas, portable sanitation facilities, and solid waste collection areas shall be set back a minimum of 500 feet from any residential property boundary, and the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 13.
+The notice and a list of recipient addresses shall also be mailed to the Zoning Administrator no less than seven (7) days prior to the start of such activities. - 12.
+The following noise-reducing practices shall be followed to reduce construction noise: - a) Trucks and engine-powered equipment shall include mufflers and engine shrouds no less effective than those originally installed by the manufacturer; - b) Trucks and engine-powered equipment shall be maintained in proper tune according to manufacturers' specifications; - c) Truck engine exhaust braking shall be limited to emergencies; and - d) The use of noise-producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 13.
+Construction staging areas, parking areas, portable sanitation facilities, and solid waste collection areas shall be set back a minimum of 500 feet from any residential property boundary, and the area shall be shielded from view, and shall employ sound dampening shrouds, barriers, fencing, and/or berms to reduce noise impacts. - 14.
 The Applicant shall participate in a Joint Construction Traffic Reaction Team, which shall also include County Staff and should include the Virginia Department of Transportation (VDOT), the Spotsylvania County Sheriff's Office, and the Virginia State Police to identify and expeditiously resolve or mitigate traffic issues that arise during the construction phase of the Facility.
-The Applicant shall assist in resolving and implementing solutions to traffic issues.
+The Applicant shall assist in resolving and implementing solutions to traffic issues. - 15.
+Prior to issuance of a land disturbing permit, the Applicant shall secure a VDOT Land Use Permit and post surety for the estimated cost of repairs to public roads based on an estimate reviewed and approved by the County's Transportation Planner, currently Doug Morgan, and VDOT.